DigitalArtifex/kde-komplex-wallpaper-engine/README.md

+> [!NOTE]
+> `api.artifex.services` is now live!
+Shaders, Images, Videos and Cubemaps can now be obtained with the in-app media hubs

 # Komplex Wallpaper Engine

 Komplex Wallpaper Engine is an advanced wallpaper engine for the KDE Plasma 6 Desktop Environment that allows the use of complex shader arrangements as a Wallpaper.
 Shader arrangements are a collection of shaders and various channel buffers that the shader is intended to manipulate, resulting in visually stunning live motion and reactive wallpapers.